 NOTICE TO APPLICANT REGARDING REPLACEMENT

-OF ACCIDENT AND SICKNESS INSURANCE
+OF SUPPLEMENTARY OR SHORT-TERM HEALTH INSURANCE

-According to [your application] [information you have furnished], you intend to lapse or otherwise terminate existing accident and sickness insurance and replace it with a policy to be issued by [insert company name] Insurance Company.
+According to [your application] [information you have furnished], you intend to lapse or otherwise terminate existing supplementary or short-term health insurance and replace it with a policy to be issued by [insert company name] Insurance Company.
 For your own information and protection, you should be aware of and seriously consider certain factors that may affect the insurance protection available to you under the new policy.

 (1) Health conditions which you may presently have, (preexisting conditions) may not be immediately or fully covered under the new policy.
 This could result in denial or delay of a claim for benefits present under the new policy, whereas a similar claim might have been payable under your present policy.